DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - **Race Condition**

-	- A race condition is when a system or software trise to do two or more things simultaneously, but due to the type of system, the operations must be done in the correct sequence in order or function properly.
+	- A race condition is when a system or software tries to do two or more things simultaneously, but due to the type of system, the operations must be done in the correct sequence in order or function properly.

 	- Race conditions are classically related to synchronization errors in software code.